Core Energy Desks · Trading Desk

 19. Senior Trade Reviews

-20. Case Study: Desk That Survived by Going Flat
+20. Case Study: The Desk That Survived by Going Flat

 Module 4 - Valuation, Curves & Model Skepticism (Chapters 49-62) 14 chapters